Music for All is committed to full compliance with the copyright laws of the United States.

 2. Use the Music for All Copyright Service

-Complete and return the Music for All Copyright Service Form and MFA will contact the appropriate publishers on your behalf.
+Fill out the Music for All Copyright Service Form online and MFA will contact the appropriate publishers on your behalf.

 This option is beneficial for programs or directors who prefer to outsource the administrative tasks surrounding the licensing process.

-BOA charges a $225.00 fee for this service.
+BOA charges a $275.00 fee for this service with a $50 discount to BOA participants.
 This fee does not include the licensing fees required by the copyright owners or print representatives.

 The BOA licensing service is responsible only for administering permission requests.
 You are responsible for signing and returning all necessary contracts and paying all required license fees.